-Here, we define what we mean by “dirty data” – how common it is, where you can find it, and how you can fix it.
+We wanted to take a moment to focus on defining “dirty data” and everything it encompasses – how common it is, where you can find it, and even how you can fix it.

-Dirty data is born of inaccuracies, poor processes, and/or inadequate software solutions.
-All of these risk factors are facilitated and exacerbated by spreadsheet software – so, no surprise that Excel is where a lot of data go to get dirty.
+Dirty data is born of human error, poor processes, and/or inadequate software solutions.
+All of these risk factors are facilitated and exacerbated by spreadsheet software – so, no surprise that Excel is where a lot of data goes to get dirty.

 Pretty common, it turns out.